 And if this were not a rich enough mix, the Vikings increasingly had a presence in north and west Scotland from about 800, first as raiders, then as settlers, then as an assimilated part of the native population.
 The final great wave came with the arrival of Norman-English who took influential roles in society from the 1100s onwards.
 In more recent centuries, settlers from a wide variety of backgrounds have settled in Scotland and become Scots.
 These include people from Ireland, France, England, Italy, Poland, India, Pakistan and many other places.

 Over the 500 years until 1500, the Norse influence was largely displaced by the Gaelic-speaking Scots.
 Meanwhile, The Early Scots language slowly expanded its influence to become the most common language spoken in the Borders, the Central Lowlands, the coastal fringe of Aberdeenshire, Caithness and the Northern Isles.
 Everywhere else, including a large part of Dumfries and Galloway and South Ayrshire, spoke Scottish Gaelic.
 Over the 500 years since 1500, Scots has remained a commonly spoken language, but largely displaced by Scottish English, much more closely related to English, for the written word and by many in speech as well.
 Increasing use of Scots and Scottish English across Scotland forced Scottish Gaelic to steadily retreat west: sometimes as a result of deliberate Government policy, to the point that fewer and fewer people could speak it.
-In recent increasing efforts have been made to halt the decline in Gaelic, though in 2001 the figure for those who could speak it stood at 1.2% of the population, the lowest ever recorded, and down from 1.2% ten years earlier.
+In recent increasing efforts have been made to halt the decline in Gaelic, though in 2011 the figure for those who could speak it stood at 1.1% of the population, the lowest ever recorded, and down from 1.2% ten years earlier.

 The divide between Scots-speaking and Gaelic-speaking areas for a time also coincided with a much deeper divide, between the Highlands and the Lowlands.
 Traditionally, Lowland Scotland, especially after the Union of the Crowns in 1603, measured itself against the relative economic success of the English.
 At the same time it tended to upon Highlanders as, at best, second class citizens.
 The Jacobite uprisings of 1689 to 1746 made this tendency much worse.
 It was not until the early 1800s that symbols of the Highlands like tartan, kilts and bagpipes, some actually made illegal after 1746, were suddenly embraced by Lowland Scots as "Scottish".
 The concept of Highlands and Lowlands as being fundamentally different in culture and outlook has since ceased to be relevant: though be warned that if you hear a Scot living in the Central Belt talking about "The North" he or she could mean anywhere beyond Stirling.

 And, finally, are Scots anti-English?
 The collective answer is a simple, straightforward, "no".
 Some individual Scots may be, but far more Scots are anti-Celtic or anti-Rangers than are anti-English.
-It is worth remembering that England and Scotland are siblings who spent 1000 years of adolescence unable to get to get out of each other's company and fighting one another, literally, politically, economically and culturally.
+It is worth remembering that England and Scotland are siblings who spent 1,000 years of adolescence unable to get to get out of each other's company and fighting one another, literally, politically, economically and culturally.
 Many Scots have still to get over an instinctive tendency to support England's opponents in any international sporting fixture, but that's about as far as it goes.
 And the years since devolution have seen a corner turned, with a growing degree of confidence and maturity emerging across Scotland which means that for the first time in over a thousand years we tend not to feel ourselves to be anyone's poor neighbour.
 This was reflected in the closeness of the the result of the independence Referendum held in Scotland in September 2014.